Charmve/Charmve/README.md

 ```
 <!--END_SECTION:waka-->

-If you like what I do, maybe consider buying me a ☕ coffee/tea 🥺👉👈
+If you like what I do, maybe consider buying me a ☕ coffee/tea please 🥺👉👈

 <a href="https://www.buymeacoffee.com/Charmve" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>